shradhatx/reference/README.md

 What percentage of positive predictions were correct: 'precision' was 60 out of 200 = 30%

-#### Strength
+#### Personal Strength
-- Motivated to do the best & deliver high quality solu, I am adaptable, result driven- Always in touch with the business goals while deep diving in technology- problem solving skills.
+ > Motivated to do the best, be in touch with the business goals while deep diving in technology- problem solving .
-- Have emotional maturity.
-- Can accomplish your strategic/tactical goals.
-I can lead and build a high performing technical team.
+ > I know the process(that is proven) to deliver high quality solu and meet customer goals and team focused(accountability & assertive)
+ > build agreement understanding the tradeoffs
-- There are so many technologies and alternate ways to do things.
-I am adaptable.
+ > Listen & involve all - There are so many technologies and alternate ways to do things.
+See you are not missing out input.
+Understand personality types.
-- I have passion for technology and learning.
+ > Have emotional maturity.

+Leadership skills
+* customer first
+  We all have learnt a lot from Steve Jobs-
+  You’ve got to start with the customer experience and work back towards the technology.
+  —Steve Jobs
+  Ex: Keep in mind triple constraint of customer project- Cost, Schedule, and Scope
+* good judgement and instinct
+   Ex: My PM b/g guides me to pay attention to trade offs whether convincing the team to agree to iterative solution approach or to remind them of project goals.h
+* develop the talent in team
+  80-20 principle applies to every team.
+But I also recognize that all 4 personality type have a place in team- leaders, followers, entertainers.
+Aanalytical, driver, amiable, and expressive

+  `Ex: Many members of the team are lost without a clear requirement or constantly changing requirement.
+Using R&D and continuously build a deployable solution and seek feedback I found is a great approacha`
+  R&D and
+* take ownership
+  Language agnostic world - well almost!!
+  Good example is microservices - approach a complex problem in small manageable independent chunks.
+  Java EE (monolithic with generally strong coupling between components/services, deployed like EAR/jar as single running instance - very fragile.)

 #### Weakness
-I had as PM - challenge to say no to work request -inundated with continuously changing demands.
-Learned the importance to prioritize intake - team or people work best when targets are achievable - challenging but possible.
+As a developer - challenge to say no to work request -inundated with continuously changing demands.
+As a PM Learned the importance to prioritize intake - team or people work best when targets are achievable Negotiation explaining the tradeoffs works well
-Now value pragmatism over perfection.
+Now I value pragmatism over perfection.

 #### Questions to ask interviewer

 > Q: is there anything i can tell you about me that would help you make a hiring decision?
-> Q : tell me about your process of customer engagement and solution implementation & delivery strategy.
+> Q: tell me about your process of customer engagement?
+> Q: tell me about yourprocess of implementation & delivery strategy?
 > Q: Is the solution hosted on cloud or on-premise?
 > Q: Technologies you are using - real time spark /storm /impala
 > Q: If I were hired what would my project look like? what is your (or scope & life) most recent project (that is completed) about?